 Lunch will be at Mr Toe Restaurant, local fare using fresh herbs and vegetables grown on the lake.
 The restaurant is located next to the Phaung Daw Oo pagoda offering stunning views of the temple.
 After a leisurely lunch you will take the boat back to your hotel for a relaxing afternoon followed by dinner at the Inle Princess Resort.

-Starting price from 3,300 USD net per person (based on 2 people sharing the same room).
+based on 2 people sharing the same room

 The total price includes:

 All meals where specified in the programme (B = breakfast, L = lunch, D = dinner).

 All road transfers and excursions as specified, in private car or air-conditioned van.

 Service charges and baggage handling (maximum 20 kg).